 After seeing and testing our device, the client had a few suggestions.
 He liked knowing the increment size was precise and accurate, and he also liked the size and weight of the device.
-However, because the procedure is requires precision the manual rotation introduced some movement which could affect the visual results or the comfort of the patient.
+However, the procedure requires precision, which was hindered by the manual rotation.
+This introduced some movement which could affect the visual results or the comfort of the patient.
 He also commented on the ergonomics, especially that the plunger's thumb holder should be larger.